Artist: Theo Alice Ruggles Kitson

 Dedicated: November 9, 1947

-The Hiker (1947) stands south of the Liberty Memorial Mall and represents veterans of the Spanish-American War, the Philippine Insurrection and the China Relief Expedition whose soldiers had the nickname Hiker.
+Description: The Hiker stands south of the Liberty Memorial in the grassy area between Wyandotte Street and a parking lot.
+It memorializes the veterans of the Spanish-American War, the Philippine Insurrection and the China Relief Expedition and represents the typical uniform a soldier wore during these events.
+An American soldier in the early twentieth century was referred to as a “Hiker.”
 Sculpted by Theo Alice Ruggles Kitson, it was one of several Hiker statues she did, which are placed throughout the United States.

 The statue was created by Theodora Alice Ruggles Kitson (1871 – 1932), who was professionally known as Theo Ruggles Kitson or Theo A. R. Kitson.
 The first Hiker was made in 1906 for the University of Minnesota.
 At least 50 copies of The Hiker were made and are located in Texas, Massachusetts, New York, Ohio, California and many other states.
 Kansas City’s was dedicated in 1947 with some former “Hikers” present at the ceremony.